ankushaggarwal/pymecht/docs/source/theory_biax.rst

 force measure can be calculated using disp_controlled function.
 Conversely, given stress or force, any of the deformation metric are solved iteratively.

+PlanarBiaxialExtension samples can be “layered” via LayeredPlanarBiaxial.
+Such a setup can be used for representing, for example, tissues that have multiple layers with different material models and possibly even different reference lengths.
+The result would be that there is no zero stress state for the layered sample.
+One has to be careful with the inputs and outputs of the layered samples though.
+It is required to use lengths (rather than stretches or strains) as the deformation metric.
+Similarly, the force measure should not be stresses since the stresses would not simply add up (instead they would be weighted by each layer’s thickness).